Dashgreninja/OTT-Movies-Analysis/README.md

 * **TMDB API Key** (Place it in a `.env` file as `TMDB_API_KEY=your_key`).
 * **🌍 VPN (Mandatory)**: A VPN is required to connect to the TMDB API servers properly.
 * **Power BI Desktop**.
+#### 🌍 VPN Note
+TMDB API access can be **region-restricted or unstable** in some locations.
+Using a VPN ensures consistent connectivity during data extraction.

 ### **2. Execution**
 1. Turn on your **VPN**.